gardenlinux/gardenlinux/docs/FAQ.md

 Debian is free and open source software.
 There are good [reasons](https://www.debian.org/intro/why_debian) to use Debian.
 In the following we explain our reasons in the kernel context.

-First, debian provides an enterprise grade server operating system, while protecting the claim to stay 100% free and open source.
+First, Debian provides an enterprise grade server operating system, while protecting the claim to stay 100% free and open source.
 Debian is rigorous when it comes to non-free software licenses, also when it comes to the Linux Kernel.
 A prominent example of